 Following graduation he joined the practice, bringing with him a passion for horses and cattle, developing large animal services.
 He has a special interest in lameness, dentistry, reproduction, sport horse medicine and herd health.

-His wife of 19 years teaches math at the local middle school and they have two boys.
-Among the rest of the family you'll find 8 horses, 4 dogs, 3 cats and 1 cow-calf pair.
+His wife of 22 years teaches math at the local middle school and they have two boys.
+Among the rest of the family you'll find 9 horses, 5 dogs, 1 cat and a few cattle.
 They are active in the Pendleton Swim Association (their oldest is on the competitive team) and enjoy being outdoors skiing, riding horses in cutting competitions, trail riding and helping friends manage their cattle operations.

 Dr. Dennis Fine, a 1977 graudate of Texas A & M Univerisity came to Riverside in 1981, and other than a 5 year hiatus while owning a practice in Hermiston, has been here ever since.
 After doing mixed practice for 13 years, he is now focusly solely on small animal medicine with special interests in preventative care, internal medicine and long term, pain management.

 His wife, Teresa, a Pendleton native, is a pharmacy technician at Yellowhawk Tribal Health Center and they have 2 grown boys.
 Two crazy German Shepherds round out the rest of the family.

 He and his wife are avid fishermen and spend as much time as possible out on their boat.

 Dr. Fine enjoys the rural atmosphere of the Pendleton area and the friendly people who live here.